-For the most up-to-date and more detailed information about what we are working on in the classroom, please check the lesson plans on renweb.
+For the most up-to-date and more detailed information about what we are working on in the classroom, please check the lesson plans on renweb and bloomz.

 Literacy: We’re learning more strategies that we can use while reading any type of book.
 Our current unit focuses on fluency, phonics, and comprehension.
 Students are doing three reading jobs independently or with a partner.
 Students are doing read-to-self (once a week, this includes picking new books from the classroom library), read-to-someone, and listening.
 Ask your child to tell you about their reading jobs!
 Also during literacy time, students do word work building phonics and spelling skills based on their current level and needs.

-Math: We’re learning about adding within ten and how to do math stations so that we soon do independent work to build their addition fact fluency and do guided math to develop new skills.
+Math: We’re learning about place value and comparing numbers within 40.
+We do math stations daily and do independent work to build addition fact fluency and do guided math to develop new skills.